henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 Now link the annotations.proteins.fa file you want to use into your folder.

 ## Interproscan approach
- Interproscan, on the otherhand, combines a number of searches for conserved motifs and curated data sets of protein clusters etc. This step may also take fairly long time.
+ Interproscan combines a number of searches for conserved motifs and curated data sets of protein clusters etc. This step may take fairly long time.
 It is recommended to paralellize it for huge amount of data by doing analysis of chunks of tens or hundreds proteins.
-(18 Databases are available in the version 5.10-50.0 ), including the protein family databases PFam and ProDom

 ### Perform [InterproScan](https://code.google.com/p/interproscan/wiki/DevDocIntroduction) analysis
 InterproScan can be run through a website or from the command line on a linux server.
 Here we are interested in the command line approach.
-Interproscan allows to look up pathways, families, domains, sites, repeats, structural domains and other sequence features.
+<i>Interproscan allows to look up pathways, families, domains, sites, repeats, structural domains and other sequence features<i/>.
 Launch Interproscan without any option if you want have a look about all the parameters.

 Here we will use the PfamA,ProDom,SuperFamily and PIRSF databases.
 Interproscan uses an internal database that related entries in public databases to established GO terms.
 By running the '-goterms' option, we can add this information to our data set.
 If you enable the InterPro lookup ('-iprlookup'), you can also get the InterPro identifier corresponding to each motif retrieved: for example, the same motif is known as PF01623 in Pfam and as IPR002568 in InterPro.
 The option '-pa' provides mappings from matches to pathway information (MetaCyc,UniPathway,KEGG,Reactome).